temirov/ctx/ISSUES.md

 ## Features (100–199)

+- [ ] [CT-100] Add a `discover` subcommand under doc command.
+The output of the command ctx doc discover will be a doc folder with the documentation of major dependencies in place.
+1. If the frontend depends on beercss or bootsrtap 5 then documentation for these libraries will be extracted and saved under doc as md files, one per library (similarly to how --doc works now)
+2. If the backend depends on gorm and viper then the documentation for these libraries will be extracted and saved under doc as md files, one per library (similarly to how --doc works now)

+Plan the execution and consider the discovery phase (we can use an llm client or some other method to figure out where to search for documentation, starting with github).
+The deliverable is an implementation plan, not the code.

 ## Improvements (200–299)

 - [x] [CT-02] add subcommands --copy-only, and add an abbreviated version of it, --co, which doesnt print the output of the command to STDOUT and only copies it to clipboard